jonassode/UnCiv-Australia-Mod/README.md

   - Kiribati, Marshall Islands, Micronesia, Palau, Tuvalu, Solomon Islands, Tonga, Samoa, Cook Islands, Niue

 **New Tile Resources and Improvements**
-  - Koalas!
-  - Which can be improved by an Ecosantuary
+  - Koalas, which can be improved by an Ecosantuary
+  - Kangaroos, can be improved by Ecosantuary or Hunting Lodge

 # Todo list

 - Tile Resources
-  - Kangaroos, can be improved by Ecosantuary or Paddocks
   - Sharks, Shark Diving Center
   - Opals, Hills Mines
   - Waves, Coast